Aggregate Deductibles in Health Insurance Guide

 3. Should I opt for a high or low deductible in health insurance?

-This depends on your medical conditions and affordability to bear the expenses.
+This depends on your medical conditions and your ability to afford the expenses.
 If you need frequent medical attention due to chronic issues, it’s better to opt for a lower deductible so that the insurer will pay most of the expenses, reducing your financial burden.
 But, if you don’t have any chronic illness, a high deductible is advisable as your premium will be low.

 Disclaimer: The above information is for illustrative purposes only.
 For more details, please refer to the policy wordings and prospectus before concluding the sales.